mfreimueller/uplan/README.md

 and is currently prone to timeouts.
 If this is the case, you either need to run uplan again or supply the necessary data yourself.

 uplan refreshes its data every 2 days, in order to operate with the latest information from ufind.

+## Rooms

+uplan retrieves and stores the location of the courses and uses this information to calculate the time needed to travel between two locations.
+By modifying `rooms.py` you can add rooms as you need them (they need to be within the location as specified on ufind), or modify the time you think you need for travel, as these are only my approximations :-)